fanden/java-api-cinema-challenge/README.md

 ## Learning Objectives
 - Use Spring Boot, Spring Data JPA and Hibernate to build a RESTful API
+- Secure the API  using a suitable sysem (ie using JWT etc)
 - Use object-oriented programming to manage source code complexity
 - Use an API client to test-drive code